-B.1.2 Texts and amendments published by the IASB but not approved by the European Union
+B.1.3 Texts and amendments published by the IASB but not approved by the European Union

-The following texts concerning accounting rules and methods specifically applied by the Eurotunnel Group have not yet been approved by the European Union:
+The following texts concerning accounting rules and methods specifically applied by the Group have not yet been approved by the European Union:

-- amendments to IAS 1 classification of liabilities as current or non-current; - amendments to IAS 1 and Practice Statement 2 disclosures about accounting policies; - amendments to IAS 8 definition of estimates.
+- amendments to IAS 1 classification of liabilities as current or non-current; and - amendments to IFRS 17 initial application of IFRS 17 and IFRS 9 comparative information.

-The potential impact of these texts will be assessed by the Eurotunnel Group in subsequent years.
+The potential impact of these texts will be assessed by the Group in subsequent years.